TOAST-DOCS/Compute-Instance/en/public-api.md

 * Default disk must be larger than 50GB.
 * U2-type instances cannot use Windows images.

-The minimum default disk size is 10GB for Linux and 50GB for Windows.
+By default, disk size of Linux is 10GB while that of Windows can be specified between 50GB and 1TB.

 ```